hzlnutspread/docling-testing/README.md

 ✅ Processed 100 file(s) using 'ocr_t4' in 79.50 seconds with 6 core(s).

 ✅ Processed 100 file(s) using 'ocr_t5' in 85.13 seconds with 6 core(s).

+## conclusion
+basically use as many cores as you can, threading doesnt really matter unless you use too many

+4 threads is the sweet spot for docling

+For context im using Macbook M4 Pro where theres 6 performance cores